Canadianlic

 Consider this from one of the ads: “Education is the passport to the future, and an RESP is your ticket to get there—anywhere in the world.”
 It highlights the RESP’s versatility and global reach, emphasizing its role in securing a bright future for your child, regardless of geographical boundaries.

-There is a list of foreign universities that the Government of Canada has recognized for spending your RESP funds.
+There is a list of foreign universities that the Government of Canada has recognized for accepting your RESP funds.
 However, you must always confirm with your RESP provider or a financial advisor.
 Imagine being sure your GPS is updated before an important trip.
 You have to make sure your destination is recognized and reachable.

 Yes, it is allowed to use social grants offered by the government, such as the Canada Education Savings Grant (CESG) and the Canada Learning Bond (CLB), to study in an educational institution outside of Canada.
 It is more or less similar to having a travel fund valid all over, subject to travelling only to approved places.